A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Maximum Clique Problem

-We conclude this section with the introduction of another problem close to the MCP, that in the last decades has obtained attention from the scientific community and barely mentioned in the reviews \cite{bomze1999maximum, wu2015review}: the hidden clique problem (HCP), or planted clique model.
-It has received a great deal of attention and became a hallmark of a research area that is now called the study of statistical-computational gaps.
 Several authors have proposed that the search for powerful, effective clique-finding algorithms could be expressed as a challenge, perhaps to attract the widest set of challengers to the problem.
-Mark Jerrum, in his 1992 paper \cite{jerrum1992large} sets out several of these.
+Mark Jerrum, in his 1992 paper\cite{jerrum1992large} sets out several of these.
 His paper shows that a restricted version of stochastic search is unlikely to reach a maximum clique, and also introduces the additional problem of finding an artificially hidden clique.
 A hidden clique or \textit{planted solution}, is just what it sounds like, a single subgraph of sites, with $|C_{HC}| > |C_{\max}|$, so that it can be distinguished, for which all the missing bonds among those sites have been restored.
-A series of papers \cite{alon1998finding,dekel2014finding} show the existence of polynomial algorithms that are able to compute a hidden clique of size $|C_{HC}|$ proportional to $N^{0.5}$.
-The state-of-the-art for the HCP is given by Deshpande et al. in \cite{deshpande2015finding}.
-They developed a rigorous analysis that is asymptotically exact as $N \to \infty$ and they prove that their algorithm is able to find hidden cliques of size $|C_{HC}| \ge \sqrt{N/e}$ with high probability.
+A series of papers\cite{alon1998finding,dekel2014finding} show the existence of polynomial algorithms that are able to compute a hidden clique of size $|C_{HC}|$ proportional to $N^{0.5}$.
+The state-of-the-art for the HCP is given by Deshpande et al.\cite{deshpande2015finding}.
+They developed a rigorous analysis that is asymptotically exact as $N \to \infty$, and they prove that their algorithm is able to find hidden cliques of size $|C_{HC}| \ge \sqrt{N/e}$ with high probability.

 For computing lower bounds, a very useful method has been established in recent years.
-The name of such method is Sum of Squares (SOS) semidefinite hierarchy \cite{meka2015sum}.
-In such a paper, the authors proved the first average case lower bound for HCP.
-More precisely, for almost all graphs in $G(N, p)$, with $p=0.5$, $r$ rounds of the SOS hierarchy cannot find a planted clique $C_{HC}$ unless $|C_{HC}|>(\sqrt{N}/\log N)^{1/r}C^r$.
-Thus, for any constant number of rounds $r$ no planted cliques of size $N^{O(1)}$ can be found.
-This is shown via an integrability gap for the natural formulation of the maximum clique problem on random graphs.
-Deshpande et al. in \cite{deshpande2015improved} consider the degree-$4$ SOS relaxation, and study the construction of \cite{meka2015sum} to prove that SOS fails unless $|C_{HC}|\geq C N^{1/3}/\log N$.
-Their proof uses the moment method to bound the spectrum of a certain random association scheme, i.e. a symmetric random matrix whose rows and columns are indexed by the edges of an Erdős–Rényi random graph.
-Again, a full review of these theoretical results is clearly beyond the scope of the paper, however, one can refer to \cite{pang2021sos, jones2022sum, jones2023sum, 10353221} and references therein for a more accurate description of the SOS methodology.
+The name of such method is sum of squares (SOS) semidefinite hierarchy.
+SOS algorithms are particularly attractive targets for lower bounds because of their broad applicability and strong guarantees\cite{Hopkins2017}.